TrakJohnson/countdown/README.md

 ## [Website](https://trakjohnson.github.io/countdown)

-Goal: pass date as an argument in the url
+Gives a simple and small countdown.
+Customize the target date by passing it as an argument:

+    trakjohnson.github.io/countdown/?date=yyyy-mm-dd:hh-mm

+Soon to come: ability to customize the text